aws-samples/awsome-distributed-training/3.test_cases/1.megatron-lm/README.md

 Following the same pattern, you can train other models.
-Pretraining scripts for models like bert, ict, and t5 are already included in the Megatron-LM container.
+Pretraining scripts for models like Bert, ICT, and T5 are already included in the Megatron-LM container under `/workspace/Megatron-LM`.
-Please refer to the following section if you wish to train Llama2.

 ## 5. Appendix: Llama2 on Slurm